samjulien/blog/_posts/2018-07-15-introduction-to-redis.markdown

 ### SISMEMBER

-To verify that a member is part of a set, we can use the [`SISMEMBER`](https://redis.io/commands/sismember) command:
+To verify that a member is part of a Set, we can use the [`SISMEMBER`](https://redis.io/commands/sismember) command:

 ```shell
 SISMEMBER key member
 ```

-If the member is part of the set, this command returns `1`; otherwise, it returns `0`:
+If the member is part of the Set, this command returns `1`; otherwise, it returns `0`:

 ```shell
 SISMEMBER languages "spanish"